linode/docs/docs/guides/development/frameworks/asp-net/how-to-host-asp-core-on-linux/index.md

         sudo systemctl enable example-app
         sudo systemctl start example-app

-1. Verify that the application is running by visiting its URL, `example.com`.
+1. Verify that the application is running by visiting its URL, `http://example.com`.

 ## Conclusion

-Congratulations!
 You have now successfully created and deployed a .NET Core application.
 You can continue your journey and learn more about using .NET for web-application development by following Microsoft's [Recommended learning path](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0#recommended-learning-path).